mihirchronicles/themihirchronicles.github.io/src/content/notes/on-product-management.md

     - Pro: PMs are more likely to have mentoring and role models, as well as development standards and best practices.
 Close association with an engineering team can create strong relationships over time, which is great for long-term impact and career growth.
 And if the product has market fit, there is an established customer base and performance baseline to work from, versus guessing until you get it right
     - Con: PMs have less exposure to company strategy and are just one of many voices of the customer.
 They can get “lost” in the system and have to deal with more politics and tight budgets

+## Product management goals

-**How to set product management goals?** In its purest form, a goal is a way to track whether you’re achieving what you set out to do.
+In its purest form, a goal is a way to track whether you’re achieving what you set out to do.
 When setting goals, start with what you’re trying to achieve as a company, team and product.
 What’s your ultimate mission?
 A goal should never be an end in itself— the end is achieving your mission.
 A good goal has the following attributes:

 - Concrete: it’s clear and unambiguous (something that isn’t subjective)
 - Simple: everyone understands what it is and how it’s measured
 - Quick feedback loop: the results of your changes can be seen quickly.
 Think about how long it takes for a user to reach the milestone you’re tracking, and whether you can expect movement in a reasonable timeframe
 - Business-oriented: it’s easy to see how this goal actually drives the larger business

-## What are some of the product philosophies?
+## **What are some of the product philosophies?**

-Every company has a different philosophy about the product development process and where PMs fit into that process.
+- Every company has a different philosophy about the product development process and where PMs fit into that process.
 Below are the three most common types, with pros and cons:
 - **PM drives Engineering**: where PMs gather requirements, write product requirement document, and hand it off to engineering to spec out the technical requirements.
 Contemporary organizations may do this process in a more agile and collaborative way, but the expectation is that PMs know best about what customers need and engineering is there to serve
     - Pro: engineering can focus on coding without a lot of distraction; this tends to work well for *Waterfall* development shops with long lifecycles
     - Con: engineers lose sight of the big picture and do not develop empathy for customers, which can lead to a poor user experience.
 Often there are unhealthy tensions when technical debt and “plumbing” work needs to be prioritized over customer requirements